 Everyone at The Swanage School who comes into contact with children and their families has a role to play in safeguarding children.
-School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early and provide help for children.
-School staff form part of the wider safeguarding system for children to prevent concerns from escalating.
-We will work with Children's Services, the Police, Health services and other relevant agencies to promote the welfare of children and protect them from harm.
+School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early under our 'early help approach,' prevent escalation through timely intervention, and contribute to the wider multi-agency safeguarding system.
+We work closely with Children's Services, Police, Health Professionals and other relevant agencies to promote the welfare of children and protect them from harm, following WorkingTogether to Safeguard Children (2024).

-Everyone working in or for our school must share the objective to help keep children and young people safe by:
+All staff and visitors must:

-Providing a safe environment for children and young people to learn and develop in our school setting.
-Identifying and responding to 'early help' needs of children and families.

-Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.

-Maintaining a culture of vigilance and an attitude of 'lt could happen here'.

-Being aware that children may not feel ready or know how to tell someone they are being abused exploited or neglected and or recognise their experiences as harmful.
-(KCSiE 2023)
+- Provide a safe environment for children and young people to learn and develop in our school setting. - Identify and respond to 'early help' needs of children and families, using contextual safeguarding approaches. - Identify children and young people who are suffering or likely to suffer significant harm, and take appropriate action with the aim of making sure they are kept safe both at home and in our school setting. - Maintain a culture of vigilance, recognising the signs of potential harm, and adopt an attitude of 'lt could happen here'. - Being aware that children may not feel ready or know how to tell someone they are being abused exploited or neglected and or recognise their experiences as harmful.
+(KCSIE 2024 Part I)

-Staff will demonstrate professional curiosity and consult with the DSL about their concerns.
+Staff will demonstrate professional curiosity and must consult with the DSL with any concerns, however minor, and document all interactions via MyConcern.